 Before now, standard pathology tests have been used to detect some pathogens in the female bladder, including E.coli.
 Now, using genomics, the team has shown healthy and disease-causing bacteria could move freely between the bladder and female reproductive tract – even in healthy women.

-Strains detected in the bladder of healthy women and those with infections include E.coli (Escherichia coli), which is associated with urinary tract infections, the emerging uropathogen Streptococcus anginosus, and Lactobacillus crispatus, a form of ‘good’ bacteria found in the female reproductive tract.
+Strains detected in the bladder of healthy women and those with infections include E.coli (Escherichia coli), which is associated with urinary tract infections (UTIs), the emerging uropathogen Streptococcus anginosus, and Lactobacillus crispatus, a form of ‘good’ bacteria found in the female reproductive tract.

 “We’ve shown that about two-thirds of all bacterial species found in the bladder are also found in the female reproductive tract.
 This suggests the female bladder is not sterile, and is part of an interconnected bacterial community with the female reproductive tract,” Dr Forster says.